Home - Taxonomy - Geography - Biodiversity - Literature - Purchase RepFocus Recent updates

 1864 Gonyosoma gramineum Günther (syn.
 Smith 1943; David, Campbell, Deuti, Hauser, Luu, Nguyen, Orlov, Pauwels, Scheinberg, Sethy, Smits, Teynié & Vogel 2022)

-Remarks: Previously confused with coeruleus.
+Remarks: Previously included the populations now assigned to coeruleus and iadinus.
 Now restricted to Bhutan, Northeast India, and Myanmar.
-Many older records of prasinus refer to coeruleus.
 Reports from the Andaman and Nicobar Islands are considered erroneous, as no voucher specimens exist (Das 1999).
 Presence in Nepal needs confirmation (Kästle, Rai & Schleich 2013).
-A population of uncertain taxonomic status in southern Laos and Central Vietnam has also been assigned to this species.
+Older records from southern Laos and Central Vietnam represent iadinus (Poyarkov, Bragin, Idiiatullina, Tran, Le, David & Nguyen 2025).

 Distribution: Bhutan, India (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, West Bengal), Myanmar.